 Chiari Malformation Surgery and Treatment

 There are different types of Chiari malformations.
 Doctors at the UPMC Chiari Center will consider each one separately when deciding on the best treatment for you.
+Surgical options are typically used in the most severe cases of symptomatic Chiari malformations.

 The goals of Chiari malformation treatment include: